 About Jackson & Ryan Architects

-This 35-person firm takes a collaborative, concept-to-build approach to its work.
+Jackson & Ryan Architects was founded in 1986 and runs a design-focused operation dedicated to Houston.
+The firm has remained in the same location in Rice Village for 30 years with a 35-person team that takes a collaborative, concept-to-build approach to its work.
 At Jackson & Ryan, the same team sees a project through from start to finish.
 The firm doesn’t stick to any particular theme, preferring instead to focus on the merits of each individual project.
 Jackson & Ryan brings the same approach to churches, sports stadiums, and luxury apartments.
-But the in-office team does have a particular affinity for animals.
-They host dog-to-work days and are currently contracted to build two animal shelters.
-The firm is intensely dedicated to Houston.
-It has remained in the same location in Rice Village for 30 years.
-Jackson & Ryan Architects was founded in 1986 and has received numerous awards, including the Houston Business Journal’s Landmark Award, a Green Building Award from the U.S. Green Building Council, and an AIA Design Award.
+The team’s work has received numerous awards, including the Houston Business Journal’s Landmark Award, a Green Building Award from the U.S. Green Building Council, and an AIA Design Award.

-The glass-bottom pool that sticks out from the roof of Market Square Tower, a 40-story apartment building in downtown, was the talk of Houston (and a few other towns) when it opened.
-Video of a Market Square Tower resident calmly sauntering over the Houston skyline was picked up by Business Insider, POPSUGAR, CNN and the New York Post, among others.
+The glass-bottom pool that sticks out from the roof of Market Square Tower, a 40-story apartment building in downtown, was the talk of Houston and a few other towns when it opened.
+A video of a Market Square Tower resident calmly sauntering over the Houston skyline was picked up by Business Insider, POPSUGAR, CNN, and the New York Post, among others.
 The tower also provides an excellent view of its namesake, Market Square Park.
-Market Square Tower received the 2017 Golden Trowel Award for excellence in construction of flat and level floors.
-Another Jackson & Ryan project, the Looscan Branch Library was the first LEED-certified building in Houston.
+Market Square Tower received the 2017 Golden Trowel Award for excellence in the construction of flat and level floors.
+Another Jackson & Ryan project, the Looscan Branch Library, was the first LEED-certified building in Houston.
 It was designed with large expanses of glass so passersby would feel invited to come inside.
-The 20,400-square-foot branch holds approximately 100,000 items.
+The 20,400 square foot branch holds approximately 100,000 items.
 The Looscan Branch Library received the Houston Business Journal’s Landmark Award for Public/Private Partnership in 2008.